Camberwell Grammar School – where some students report learning fear

 In his testimony to the Royal Commission into Institutional Responses to Child Sexual abuse, Max Howell, former Deputy Headmaster of Camberwell Grammar School until approximately 1965, indicated that he was aware during his tenure of rumours of sexual impropriety on the school grounds involving a master’s conduct towards his students.
 Mr Howell gave evidence that these rumours were brought to the attention of the Headmaster and that the master in question was consequently dismissed.

-Despite this warning to the School, it seems that little was done subsequently to prevent teachers from grooming young students, and history went on to repeat itself.
+Despite this warning to the School, it seems that little was done subsequently to prevent teachers from abusing young students, and history went on to repeat itself.

-Trevor Alan Spurritt – paedophile masked as teacher and carer
+Trevor Alan Spurritt – alleged paedophile masked as teacher and carer

 In 2017, former Camberwell Grammar teacher Trevor Alan Spurritt was charged with 14 counts of historical indecent assault involving seven males.
-Some of the victims were students, whom he abused in classrooms and on school camps in the 1960s and 1970s.
-Whilst such vile offending often takes place behind closed doors, one-on-one, signs that Spurritt was grooming his students were uncommonly public, with Spurritt reportedly encouraging a group of students to play strip poker with him on camp.
+Some of the alleged victims were students, whom he abused on school camps and in classrooms during the 1960s and 1970s.

 In August 2019, Spurritt was found guilty of nine charges of indecent assault against boys under the age of 16 years.
 The initial guilty verdict was subject to a suppression order, with a second trial due to commence, however, this was later dismissed.
-Spurritt is currently released on bail and will attend a pre-sentence hearing in the County Court in November 2019.
+On 12 February 2020, Spurritt was sentenced to a term of imprisonment of five years and eight months, to serve at least three years before being eligible for parole.

 RCT Law specialises in civil claims for compensation for physical or sexual abuse that occurred in an institutional setting.